-Robert Quine’s name rhymes with “wine.”
-And while he may be considered “little-known,” the Ohio-born guitarist played a crucial role in the New York punk scene of the 1970s – his work on Blank Generation, the 1977 album by Richard Hell and the Voidoids, one of the most musically acclaimed records of the original punk era, is a highlight of Quine’s distinguished career.
+His name rhymes with “wine” and it’s not as well-known as others, but Ohio-born guitarist Robert Quine played a crucial role in the New York punk scene of the 1970s; his work on Richard Hell and the Voidoids’ Blank Generation – an acclaimed record of the original punk era – is the highlight of a distinguished career.

-Far from the three-chord wonders typifying the punk scene, Quine impressed with an original style typified by adventuresome technique and an aggressive, slashing edge.
+Far from the three-chord wonders typifying the punk scene, Quine impressed with a highly original style typified by adventuresome technique and an aggressive, slashing edge.
 His trademark black sportscoat and daddy-o shades always made him look more beatnik than punk, further adding to the enigma.

 Vintage Guitar: You have an interesting range of influences, from early rock/rockabilly pioneers to jazz musicians to ’60s proto-punkers.
 Who are some of the most influential?